 Ashgabat and a long drive to Mary

 We spent two nights in Ashgabat in the most luxurious hotel of our journey.
 On our third day in Turkmenistan, we left Ashgabat and continued a long journey to Mary (380 km).
-Benedikt and I were a little worried about this trip, since it really depended on the weather conditions how easily we could make it (the distance was quite far).
+Benedikt and I were a little worried about this leg of the trip, since it really depended on the weather conditions how easily we could make it (the distance was quite far).
 Luckily, there was almost no wind.
 We drove slowly (around 70 km/h) and sometimes behind trucks.
 With 24% left we reached Mary.
-Way more than ever expected!
+Way more than expected!

 |Schuko||220||10 amperes||2 kW||35 kWh|